celenecchang/NWEA-todolist/README.md

 # How to run the application
 - npm install
-- npm run build, the application will open automatically on localhost:8080
+- npm start, the application will open automatically on localhost:8080

 # How to test